Big-Data-Programming/bdp-oct23-exam-bdp_oct23_group2/presentation/presentation1/user-stories.md

 ---

+### Hiring Manager: Evaluate Code Challenges and Schedule Interviews

+As a hiring manager, I want to access submitted code challenges from potential candidates, evaluate their solutions, and initiate the interview process based on the assessment.

+**Acceptance Criteria:**

+- View and evaluate code challenges submitted by candidates.
+- Request 1:1 interviews with the top candidates based on the code evaluation.
+- Provide availability for interviews through the platform.

+---

 ### Candidate Selection Algorithm - Precision Candidate Identification

-**As part of our automated process, the algorithm aims to meticulously select the most suitable candidates based on outlined criteria.**
+As part of our automated process, the algorithm aims to meticulously select the most suitable candidates based on outlined criteria.

 **Acceptance Criteria:**